2001 Milan Indoor – Singles

-Marc Rosset was the defending champion at the Milan Indoor tennis tournament but lost in the second round to Greg Rusedski.
+Marc Rosset was the defending champion at the Milan Indoor tennis tournament but was forced to retire in his second round match against Greg Rusedski.

 Roger Federer won in the final 6–4, 6–7(7–9), 6–4 against Julien Boutter.
 It was Federer's first title of the year and the first of his career.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.